George Tenet: Resignation

 Citing "personal reasons," Tenet submitted his resignation to President Bush on June 3, 2004.
 Tenet said his resignation "was a personal decision and had only one basis—in fact, the well-being of my wonderful family—nothing more and nothing less."
 He officially left on July 11, exactly seven years after being appointed by Clinton.
 Former DCI Stansfield Turner said, "I think the president feels he's in enough trouble that he's got to begin to cast some of the blame for the morass that we are in in Iraq on to somebody else and this was one subtle way to do it."
 However, Bush voiced support for Tenet's efforts, stating, "I'm sorry he's leaving.
 He's done a superb job on behalf of the American people."

-James Pavitt, his Deputy Director for Operations at the CIA, announced his resignation the following day.
+James Pavitt, Tenet's Deputy Director for Operations at the CIA, announced his own resignation the following day.
 That led to speculation that the exit of both senior intelligence officials was related to the controversy over the September 11 attacks, alleged Iraqi WMDs, and the decision to go to war with Iraq.
-After Tenet left, John E. McLaughlin served as acting director until Porter Goss was sworn to the position in on September 24, two days after the Senate approved him.
+After Tenet left, John E. McLaughlin served as acting director until Porter Goss was sworn to the position on September 24, two days after the Senate approved him.
 Tenet's seven-year term as Director of Central Intelligence was the second-longest in US history, after Allen Dulles.

 Human Rights Watch and The New York Times Editorial board have called for the prosecution of Tenet "for conspiracy to torture as well as other crimes."